-WIN Lab Logo
+WIN Lab Logo Follow us on LinkedIn

 The Wireless Intelligent Networks (WIN) Lab at Santa Clara University explores next-generation wireless systems that adapt, learn, and make intelligent decisions — with a focus on efficient resource allocation, smarter access protocols, and user-centered performance.